MrHaribo/mrharibo.github.io/usermanagement/index.md

 ## Whats Next

-Now that we have basic communication and user management out of the way we can finally move on an implement some gameplay functionality.
+Now that we have basic communication and user management out of the way we can finally move on an implement some game-play functionality.
 Continue with the [Simple Example Game](../tutorial/index.md) section.